A UNQUE ART EXHIBITION, BUT WOULD IT HAPPEN?

 I didn’t know very much about inherited synaesthesia, but it sure seemed interesting and unique and as far as I could tell, a major international art exhibition with music and dance, poetry, etc., it had never been done.
 This made for my kind of project.
 I had a brief discussion with my Executive Director at Building Bridges, Marisa Caichiolo.
 Marisa let me know that this kind of science based art exhibition isn’t the usual thing we do at Building Bridge.
 Our focus is contemporary museum quality art, but Marisa was intrigued by the idea, and encouraged me to try to put it together.

-At the end of August, 2015, I was very lucky to discover, then touch base with Dr. Sean A. Day, President of the American Synesthesia Association.
+At the end of August, 2015, I was very lucky to discover, then touch base with Dr. Sean A. Day, than President of the American Synesthesia Association.
 Sean found the idea of a major art gallery exhibition intriguing and offered to be an adviser.
 I soon realized, with his expertise and background, Dr. Day would actually make an ideal producing partner for this new project.
 As we went about planning the project and creating lists of possible musical participants, musicians, dancers, artists, scientists, etc., we came to understand, that to bring the exhibition to the next level and give it gravitas, it would be ideal to collaborate with a major Los Angeles university.

 An immersive performance at Art Sci Center, University of California LA